top of page

 Light on the Yoga Sutras of Patanjali

-At Balance we teach a classical hatha yoga practice in the lineage of the Kaivalyadhama Institute and affiliated to Yoga Alliance International.
+At Balance we teach a classical hatha yoga practice in the lineage of Paramahamsa Madhavdas and the Kaivalyadhama Institute.

 Each class is an hour and fifteen minutes and is structured as follows:

 Welcome, settle and relaxation, usually involving the breath, followed by asana from the back, front, kneeling, seated and standing.
-Classes end with a period of relaxation which usually takes the form of a 'guided meditation' (most often taken from the yoga nidra tradition and practice, a range of pratyahara techniques) but may involve learning and practising pranayama techniques.
+Classes end with a period of relaxation which usually takes the form of a guided meditation (most often taken from the yoga nidra tradition though other techniques may be used) or learning and practising pranayama or meditation techniques.

 The many benefits of hatha yoga are becoming increasingly well known and documented by a growing body of research.
 They include: